heisarun/generateSpaceVimConfig/README.md

 easy steps use ruby.exe ./generateSpaceVimConfig.rb > init.toml

-else use the run.bat which i will provide
+else use the run.bat which i will provide for basic toml for spacevim

+Secondly a script to generate repos with interaction.